How to Fix "You don't have permission to save in this location" Error in Windows 10

 Go to the "Security" tab.
 You should see that "Full control" is not allowed.
 Click "Edit...".

 Now, select the "Administrators" account and check the "Full control" checkbox under the "Allow" section.
 Click "Apply" to save the changes.

-The problem should now be solved and you should not receive the "You don't have permission to save in this location" error when trying to save your files into this particular folder.
+The problem should now be solved, and you should not receive the "You don't have permission to save in this location" error when trying to save your files into this particular folder.

-Run The Program As Administrator
+Run the Program as Administrator

 Running a program without administrative privileges can cause the "You don't have permission to save in this location" error.
-We recommend that you try to run the program as administrator.
-For example, if you are attempting to save a Word file and receive the error, run Word as administrator.
+We recommend that you try to run the program as an administrator.
+For example, if you attempt to save a Word file and receive the error, run Word as administrator.

 To do so, right-click the application and select "Properties".
 Then, go to the "Compatibility" tab and check the "Run this program as an administrator" checkbox.
 Click "Apply" to save the changes.

-Save The File To A Different Location
+Save the File to a Different Location

-This solution is not permanent and you will need to repeat it each time you save a file.
+This solution is not permanent, and you will need to repeat it each time you save a file.
 If, however, you only need to save your files a few times, we recommend this simple workaround.